This guide is for the Seq-to-Seq (sequence) synteny user interface.

 "Query Setup" window by clicking on its title in the left panel.
 This opens the window below:

-Here you set up the query and then press "Do Search" to execute it.
+Here you set up the query and then press "Run Search" to execute it.

-The query occurs in three stages, corresponding to the section numbers
+The query occurs in two stages, corresponding to the section numbers

 1. Filter hits